 Drummer Lars Ulrich – Enough history let’s get to some present Danes.
 There’s none more famous or who kicks more ass than Metallica drummer and founder Lars Ulrich.
 (We don’t have a photo of him ‘cause he tends to get a little touchy about licensing…) A tennis star in training, young Lars whittle away his time listening to his tennis pro and part-time musician dad’s jazz albums.
 Miles Davis and John Coltrane, were staples in his home.
-He got introduced to heavy metal through the Danish band Deep Purple and when he got his first drum set at age 13, history was born.
+He got introduced to heavy metal through the British band Deep Purple and when he got his first drum set at age 13, history was born.
 Lars and his band mates changed heavy metal music forever with their “Enter the Sandman,” album that was received by critics, metal fans and grandmothers alike.
 Check out this footage of Lars visiting his childhood home in Gentofte, Denmark.

-Designer Verner Panton – There must be something in the water in Gentofte because this Danish town on the isle of Funen produced some pretty cool dudes.
+Designer Verner Panton – There must be something in the water in Gentofte because this Danish town on the north of Copenhagen produced some pretty cool dudes.
 Dudes like Ulrich and Verner Panton.
 Before Verner Panton came on the scene few people would have seen the beauty of a plastic chair.
 But by adding unique, circular and spindly design and vibrant, happy colors to his design inventions Panton reinvigorated the commercial design world.
 His chairs are those post-modern clone-shaped one-seaters that look too dainty to sit in.
 But people love those chairs!
 More than a decade after his death, people are still buying them.
 He’s also known for unusual architecture and is credited by some with pioneering modern architecture.

 Director Bille August – photographer, cinematographer, screenwriter and director, Bille August sure knows now to tell a story.
 He put Danish filmmaking on the map with a string of television dramas and movies.
 He’s won every award there is including a Golden Palm from Cannes Film Festival in 1992 for Den goda viljan (Best Intentions), and an Emmy the same year for The Young Indiana Jones Chronicles.
 He also won numerous humanitarian awards for his film The Color of Freedom about a white, racist, South African prison guard who is won over by Nelson Mandela.